 Minor because: The issue was insignificant, in that the cancelled procedure was not required to provide information that was material to the successful completion of the specific work activity (i.e., the issue was administrative.)

--than-minor if: The issue was significant, in that the revised procedure relied on a cancelled procedure to provide information that was important to the successful completion of a work activity that affected a SSC (e.g., acceptance criteria for an inspection, guidance for technical evaluation of data, qualification criteria, etc.), and the procedure was used in a safety-related activity.
+More-than-minor if: The issue was significant, in that the revised procedure relied on a cancelled procedure to provide information that was important to the successful completion of a work activity that affected a SSC (e.g., acceptance criteria for an inspection, guidance for technical evaluation of data, qualification criteria, etc.), and the procedure was used in a safety-related activity.

 7. Document Control